Nokku-Prudhvi/AWS/EC2/spot/Readme.md

 - How to use spot in ecs,eks,batch,emr?
 - Terraform/cloudformation scripts for using spot instances
 - how to implete intteruption handling in ecs,eks(draining container)?
+- Using packer in jenkins(CI/CD use case) for building ami and docker-images.